tom-howard/com2009/docs/ros/README.md

 title: Installing ROS
 ---

-Details on the ROS2 Simulation environment (TODO)
+Installing ROS2 on your own computer, or accessing it on the University of Sheffield Campus (TODO).